 Search engine optimization (SEO) is vital to any successful blogging campaign.
 Therefore it should be implemented in the right manner.
 SEO itself is quite intricate for numerous reasons, but mainly because Google uses an algorithm, which takes several factors into account when ranking a webpage, and they keep changing it.

-There are virtually so many SEO myths that it has become very difficult to know what’s 100% true, but I can advise you on which SEO mistakes you should not make:
+There are virtually so many SEO myths that it has become challenging to know what’s 100% true, but I can advise you on which SEO mistakes you should not make:

-For example, if you pay for a few hundred links to be pointed to your website in the very same day, some links will probably be flagged as a sort of ‘irregular linking activity’.
+For example, if you pay for a few hundred links to be pointed to your website on the very same day, some links will probably be flagged as a sort of ‘irregular linking activity.
 Links from totally unrelated categories will seem suspicious as well.

-I would recommend the old fashioned method of comment linking, manually — your blog will still be able to grow, albeit at a steady pace.
-Over time, the end results will be worthwhile.
-If you are however settled on purchasing links, do not use the same anchor text for all of them; mix it up a bit.
+I would recommend the old-fashioned method of comment linking manually — your blog will still be able to grow, albeit at a steady pace.
+Over time, the results will be worthwhile.
+If you are, however, settled on purchasing links, do not use the same anchor text for all of them; mix it up a bit.

 3. Chasing PageRank

-While many bloggers depend on content to grow their blog, there are some who had become obsessed with the design of their blog.
-Don’t get me wrong, if you don’t have an appealing design, some visitors won’t be attracted to your website.
-However, using too many graphics or images will overcrowd your page and slow it down.
+While many bloggers depend on content to grow their blog, there are some who are obsessed with the design of their blog.
+Don’t get me wrong; if you don’t have an appealing design, visitors won’t be attracted to your website.
+But using too many graphics or images will overcrowd your page and slow it down.

 I see many sites using Flash and sacrificing page speed for motion and sounds.
 Definitely an attractive setting, but not a worthy enough tradeoff.
 This will also prevent search engine bots from being able to crawl your pages at a desirable faster rate.

-Blog services that offer free hosting such as Blogger, TypePad, and many others, can offer a decent platform and an excellent value.
+Blog services that offer free hostings, such as Blogger, WordPress, and many others, can offer a decent platform and an excellent value.
 However, they are not flexible enough to be able to install the Plugins, themes, and other extensions you truly desire for superior SEO results.